OrderLab/Atropos/project/atropos-c/Readme.md

 ```

-#### Resource Overload Without Autocancel
+#### Resource Overload Without Atropos

 Navigate to `cases/postgres-case/table-lock-case`.

 Update `AUTOCANCELDIR`, `POSTGRE_ORIGINAL_PATH`, `POSTGRE_AUTOCANCEL_PATH`, and `SYSBENCH_PATH` in `launch.sh` and `prepare.sh` if needed.

-Invoke the `launch.sh` script with mode `inter` for resource overload without autocancel and with mode `autocancel` for resource overload with autocancel.
+Invoke the `launch.sh` script with mode `inter` for resource overload without Atropos and with mode `autocancel` for resource overload with Atropos.
 It runs an OLTP workload with a large write query entering around 40 seconds after the workload starts.

-We can again see from the logs that autocancel is able to cancel the large write query in time so that the application workload resumes quickly.
+We can again see from the logs that Atropos is able to cancel the large write query in time so that the application workload resumes quickly.

 ```
-### Resource overload without autocancel
+### Resource overload without Atropos
 [ 41.0s ] thds: 16 tps: 112.56 qps: 2047.93 (r/w/o: 1603.68/219.14/225.11) lat (ms,95%): 4.18 err/s: 0.00 reconn/s: 0.00
 [ 42.0s ] thds: 16 tps: 0.00 qps: 0.00 (r/w/o: 0.00/0.00/0.00) lat (ms,95%): 0.00 err/s: 0.00 reconn/s: 0.00
 [ 43.0s ] thds: 16 tps: 0.00 qps: 0.00 (r/w/o: 0.00/0.00/0.00) lat (ms,95%): 0.00 err/s: 0.00 reconn/s: 0.00